 Fishing for another way to get more muscle-building, hunger-busting protein into your meal plan?
-Then, go fish when you tire of poultry, beef, eggs and those gloppy protein powders.
+Then, opt for salmon as food and fuel when you tire of poultry, beef, eggs and those gloppy protein powders.
 What’s good for the muscles, turns out is also very good for your heart and brain.

 The American Heart Association recommends we eat two 3.5-ounce servings of oily fish like salmon, mackerel, sardines, and bluefish per week, saying that doing so can help prevent heart failure, stroke and cardiovascular disease.
 Dozens of research studies show that omega-3 fatty acids from fish benefit the heart in many ways, including decreasing the risk of abnormal heart rhythms that can lead to sudden death, decreasing triglyceride levels and slowing the growth of fatty deposits that clog arteries.

-Salmon is one of the most popular food fish around.
+The good news?
+Salmon as food is easy to find, and you can eat it in a variety of different ways.
 From the Atlantic to the Pacific, there are many types of fresh and saltwater salmon—chinook, chum, coho, pink, sockeye and, masu.
 All are wonderful sources of omega-3s, that is, as long as they are wild-caught salmon.
 Salmon raised on huge aquaculture farms, however, may not be so good for you.
 For one, they typically contain much less omega-3 fatty acids than wild-caught fish do.
 In fact, the grain-based feed these fish are fed often raise the omega-6 levels of their flesh, and you get more than enough omega-6s in your normal diet.
 You probably don’t need any more.
 Omega-6s are essential, but an overabundance produces pro-inflammatory chemicals.
-Here’s another unappetizing fact about farm-raised salmon: They are often fed dye-infused feed in order to turn their naturally beige flesh a more appealing pink.
-We’re not big fans of dyes and chemicals in our food, and neither should you.
+Here’s another unappetizing fact about farm-raised salmon as food: They are often fed dye-infused feed in order to turn their naturally beige flesh a more appealing pink.
+We’re not big fans of dyes and chemicals in our food, and neither should you be.

 You’ve heard the debate, now understand why.
 Let’s review the categories that the USDA monitors to give consumers the healthiest advice: